tytydraco/yessleep/out/I_Manage_a_Museum_Full_of_Cursed_Objects_My_Boss_Says_Its_Just_Junk_from_the_Old_Country_PART_2.md

 It got a little awkward explaining to Walt that no, Michel isn’t my boyfriend - and even more awkward explaining what being gay actually means to a man who keeps a jar labeled cursed toenail clippings behind the counter.

 Anyway, I should probably get back to the register.
- Walt’s “keeping an eye on things,” which usually means he’s pretending to be an animatronic to scare the visitors again, and we’ve got four loud idiots demanding “spooky Halloween costume crap.”
+ Walt’s “keeping an eye on things,” which usually means he’s pretending to be a statue again, and we’ve got four loud idiots demanding “spooky Halloween costume crap.”

 Something tells me this night’s not over yet.